 As we discussed early CD4008 is a combination of 4 full adder circuit.
 So First we need to understand how single full adder works.
 A full adder circuit works with logic gates.
 It has a combination of two XOR, two AND gates and one OR gates.
 Here is the following internal circuit of Full Adder.

-Here First XOR gate will be used as adding the two inputs and then the second XOR gate will be used for sum up the output from first XOR and Carry in.
+In above circuit diagram, the First XOR gate will be used as adding the two inputs and then the second XOR gate will be used for sum up the output from first XOR and Carry in.
 The other two AND gates and OR gate will use to find out the carry out from the input values and from previous carry in.
 The output will give us two values one is the output of input values and the other one is carried of the input values.
 If we gave only one input value then there will be output, there is no case in which there will be no output.
-The output for full adder will follow the following pattern.
+The output for CD4008 full adder will follow the following truth table pattern.

 Full ADDER Table

 |Cin||Input (A)||Input (B)||Sum (S)||Cout|

 In CD4008 the single adder will follow the above truth table on specific inputs.
 The internal structure of CD4008 will be the combination of four full adders.
 Expect the first adder, each will take two inputs from the user or from another device and the third input will use the carry-out value of the previous adder.
 The first adder will receive the first carryout input from outside the IC and the last carry out of the last adder will be used as an output value.
 This combination of 4 adders will work in series.

 The 4-bit full adder circuit starts adding from the least significant bit (LSB) and keep it doing till the most significant bit (MSB).
 It has the ability to solve the carryout problem.
 Most people think that two half adders could make a full adder which is true but two half adders could be used as full adder but their structure will be more complex as compared to the single full adder.
 The full adder is the simplifies version of the combination of two full adders.